 Joconde: Catalogue des collections des musees de France: Catalog of museum collections of France.

-JSTOR: Seven collections from JSTOR, a full-text scholarly journal service encompassing a variety of disciplines.
-JSTOR employs a "moving wall" policy which does not include the current 2 to 5 years.
-Check the Penrose Library Catalog for current issues.
+JSTOR: Thirteen collections from JSTOR, a full-text scholarly journal service encompassing a variety of disciplines.

 Library, Information Science, & Technology Abstracts (LISTA): Library, Information Science & Technology Abstracts with Full Text indexes more than 560 core journals, nearly 50 priority journals, and nearly 125 selective journals; plus books, research reports and proceedings.
 This database also contains full text for more than 300 journals.
 Subject coverage includes librarianship, classification, cataloging, bibliometrics, online information retrieval, information management and more.
 Coverage in the database extends back as far as the mid-1960s.